mayankgoel2005/COL216-Assignment-2/README.md

 # Known Issues in Implementation
 - No issues were detected in the pipeline diagrams (as tested on the provided program list)
 - Branches and jumps are working perfectly.
+We varied register values and got branch taken/not taken as expected.
-- However, we did not test the operations extensively due to the instructions provided towards the end.
-Hence
+- However, we did not test the actual operations extensively due to the instructions provided in the mail.
+So even though trivial operations work as expected, issues might arise if thorough testing is done.

+# Sources Consulted
+- ChatGPT was used to implement the parts involving bit shifts and immediate value generation becuase we were not familiar with how this works.
+Also consulted ChatGPT for instructions which were a bit advanced like AUIPC, sltu, sra, etc.
+- Henessy and Patterson book was referred for all the control signals and different instruction formats.
+ChatGPT was used to obtain the exact opcode, rs1, rs2, rd, imm configurations in all these formats.